Savannah Domestic Violence Defense Attorney

 Note that, in addition to committing family violence, it is also a serious crime to violate a protective order.
 Any defendant who has a family violence protective order against them can be punished by being held in contempt of court and even charged criminally.
 Violating a protective order is a misdemeanor punishable by up to 12 months in jail and $1,000 in fines.

 Georgia also allows law enforcement to make arrests based on probable cause that an act of domestic violence occurred or a person violated a protective order.
-However, police officers may only arrest the primary aggressor where 2 or more opposing parties allege domestic violence, and they must make an effort to identify the aggressor.
+However, police officers may only arrest the primary aggressor where two or more opposing parties allege domestic violence, and they must make an effort to identify the aggressor.
 In a case where a person is arrested without a warrant and charged, they cannot bail out until they appear before a judge.

 Those convicted of domestic violence may also lose their firearm privileges.
 Georgia law authorizes judges to include firearm restrictions when entering temporary protective orders (TPOs) for alleged victims requesting protection, and if a permanent order is entered, federal law prohibits the defendant from having a firearm.
 A person who violates this prohibition against firearm possession faces additional penalties of 1-10 years in prison.